 Mentoring is a vital component in the development of any individual or institution – business or educational.
-Yet, the very idea of mentoring hasn’t been adequately explored – as yet.
 Some recent management thinkers believe that mentoring has its origin among the ancient Greeks.
-But I’ve reasons to believe that it is much earlier.
-Vedic literature, including the Vedas, Upanishads and Puranas contain extensive records and stories of Raja-rishis (royal sages, better translated as royal mentors) mentoring princes from a young age and providing them counseling and direction whenever sought.
+But I’ve reasons to think that it is much earlier.
+Vedic literature, including the Vedas, Upanishads, and Puranas contain extensive records and stories of Raja-rishis (royal sages, better translated as royal mentors) mentoring princes from a young age and providing them counseling and direction whenever sought.
 Mentoring reflects overall the role of the guru in Indian society, which is central to all endeavors.

 Mentoring is a profound concept where an experienced and, most importantly, wise individual cares for and trains a less experienced as well as less developed mind.
-These mentoring institutions were known during Vedic times as “Guru-shishya Paramparas” (lineage of gurus and disciples) which have undoubtedly created India’s historically acclaimed rulers, thinkers and seers.
-It has produced effective role models, individuals with positive motivations and improved efficiency as well as a reduction of all negative emotional tendencies.
+These mentoring institutions, during Vedic times as, were called as “Guru-shishya Paramparas” (lineage of gurus and disciples) which have undoubtedly created India’s historically acclaimed rulers, thinkers, and seers.
+It has produced useful role models, individuals with positive motivations and improved efficiency as well as a reduction of all negative emotional tendencies.
 Essentially this Vedic mentoring is a process which fosters the growth and development of mentees in the path of wisdom and abundance.

-I place a significant emphasis on confidentiality in the instruction, since understanding and trusting each one another is a key factor in achieving a transformative level of communication.
+I place a significant emphasis on confidentiality in the instruction, since understanding and trusting each one another is a critical factor in achieving a transformative level of communication.
 I emphasize the principle of “institutional development through individual development.”
-The individual is the foundation of life and consciousness and an aware individual is necessary to properly guide any organization or process.
+The individual is the foundation of life and consciousness, and an aware individual is crucial to organization and processes.

 My mentees are can derive the following benefits:

 - Becoming a positive role model both in terms of knowledge and character